unexpectedpanda/mobydump/README.md

 ### Set up your API key and rate limit

-No matter which version of MobyDump you use, you need to set up your MobyGames API key.
+No matter which variant of MobyDump you use, you need to set up your MobyGames API key.
 To do so, complete the following steps:

 1. Create a file named `.env` in the same folder MobyDump is in.